 - Technical Issues: Connectivity problems or software glitches can disrupt the interview's flow.

-- Environment Control: It is crucial to ensure a quiet environment.
-Unexpected interruptions, such as a doorbell or a pet entering the frame, can be distracting.
+- Environment Control: It is crucial to ensure a quiet environment. interruptions, such as a doorbell or a pet entering the frame, can be distracting.

 - Limited Personal Interaction: Body language is harder to read, making it slightly more challenging to establish rapport.